Crymepunk/rajikaru-bot/README.md

   avatar     Replies with the user's avatar nick       Give a nickname to the mentioned user. role       Adds role to the pinged user. serverinfo Shows server information.
-(WIP) userinfo   Shows member information.
-(WIP) ping       Replies with Pong! say        Says the message you tell it to say.
+(TBS) userinfo   Shows member information.
+(TBS) ping       Replies with Pong! say        Says the message you tell it to say.
 Moderation: